-AlturaSolutions publishes articles in the trade publications your end customers read and trust, turning words into sales.
+AlturaSolutions helps businesses grow by turning words into sales.
 This article, “Is Your RFP Up To Date?” was published for client Segura and Associates.

 It is very unlikely that private colleges and universities would be using history books-or even worse, textbooks on software or computers- that are more than a decade old.
 On the other hand, it is quite likely they are using requests for proposals (RFPs), especially for the cleaning and maintenance of their campuses, which are usually a decade old or more.